 Job Search in Japan

-To run your job search in Japan, simply type keywords into the キーワード/what box describing the kind of job you want, and enter a city, a province or postal code in the 務地/where box.
-Then click the 発見/Find button or hit the Enter key on your keyboard.
+For your job search in Japan, simply type the job title or company name into the 'What' box and enter a city, state or zip in the 'Where' box.
+Then click the 'Find Jobs' button or hit the 'Enter' key on your keyboard.

-Careerjet runs a job search in Japan on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
+Indeed searches the Japan jobs listed on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 Other Job Search in Japan Info

-Good luck with your job search in Japan!
+Good luck with your job search in Japan and Japan job search!